delonnewman/delonnewman/README.md

 [workflow](https://delonnewman.name/history/workflow), and
 [form systems](https://delonnewman.name/history/form-system).
 I also love [teaching](https://delonnewman.name/history/teaching) and [mentoring](https://delonnewman.name/history/mentoring).
+I've used a variety of tools over the years.
 Currently, most of my work is with [Ruby](https://delonnewman.name/history/ruby) and [JavaScript](https://delonnewman.name/history/javascript).
 I've also got a soft spot for C, Lisp and Perl.